AI Compute

 The scale of compute shapes who can build frontier models.
 Research on frontier model costs found that the most compute-intensive training runs have grown sharply in cost, with projections that the largest training runs could exceed a billion dollars if historical trends continue.
 That concentrates frontier capability among governments, hyperscalers, and heavily financed labs.

 That does not make compute governance simple.
 Thresholds can be gamed, workloads can be distributed, hardware can be smuggled or resold, and too much control can entrench incumbents.
-But compute remains one of the few points where frontier AI has a physical signature.
+Compute is also an imperfect proxy: a smaller system with better algorithms, data, tools, or inference-time methods may create risks that a training-FLOP threshold misses.

-Practical governance questions include chip export controls, cloud reporting, data-center permitting, safety thresholds, model-evaluation triggers, incident reporting, energy planning, and access programs for public-interest research.
+Practical governance questions include chip export controls, cloud reporting, know-your-customer rules for large training jobs, data-center permitting, safety thresholds, model-evaluation triggers, incident reporting, energy planning, public procurement, model-weight security, third-party auditing, and access programs for public-interest research.

 Compute Sovereignty